Florida Estate Planning Attorney | Wills & Trusts Lawyer

 Estate Planning is the process by which a person arranges their affairs to accomplish their goals through various legal strategies which can include, but are not limited to, will preparation; establishment of trusts; structuring of business entities; gift, generation-skipping, or death tax planning; durable power of attorney and health care directives (“living wills”).
 Any estate size can benefit from estate planning.

 For more information regarding estate planning and the options available to you, contact estate planning attorney Craig F. Snyder today.

-Attorney Craig F. Snyder can help prepare a will, trust, living will, durable power of attorney and health care directive and provide related estate planning services to clients in Palm Beach, West Palm Beach, Palm Beach Gardens, Boca Raton, Jupiter and the entire Southeast Florida area.
+Attorney Craig F. Snyder can help prepare a will, trust, living will, durable power of attorney, and health care directive and provide related estate planning services to clients in Palm Beach, West Palm Beach, Palm Beach Gardens, Boca Raton, Jupiter, and the entire state of Florida.

 Q. Why do I need a will?